-One common misconception is that once a Deed of Separation is signed, it will automatically lead to a divorce without any further steps being taken.
+One common misconception is that once a Deed of Separation is signed, it will automatically lead to divorce without any further steps being taken.
 This is not true, as you still need to file for divorce even if you have signed a Deed of Separation.

 Under what circumstances is a Deed of Separation most suitable?

-In our experience, a Deed of Separation is suitable if:
+A Deed of Separation is suitable if:

 - you are unsure if you really want a divorce, and you want to try out a period of living apart.